leighmcculloch/google-cloud-appengine-datastore-replicator/example/README.md

 * https://crossregion-b.appspot.com/ (australia-southeast1)
 * https://crossregion-c.appspot.com/ (europe-west2)

-## Status

-WIP

 ## Usage

-1. Create two or more projects, and activate appengine, selecting different regions for each.
+1. Create two or more projects.
+Activate AppEngine one each in the console, selecting different regions for each.
+Activate PubSub on each in the console.

 2. Setup PubSub topics and subscriptions